-Researchers are examining the content and accuracy of this parenting information, and the degree to which it may vary according to parent characteristics, and what this information can inform about attitudes and behaviors of parents.
+Researchers are examining the content and accuracy of this parenting information, the degree to which it may vary according to parent characteristics, and what this information can inform about attitudes and behaviors of parents.

 A quarter of online parents use Twitter and its content is publicly available, making it an apt platform for study.
-Indeed, unlike other networks (e.g. Facebook, which nearly three quarters of online parents use), Twitter is used by a variety of people for disseminating information, including that made available by both experts such as doctors and child psychologists, and parents.
+Indeed, unlike other networks, Twitter is used by a variety of people for disseminating information, including that made available by both experts such as doctors and child psychologists, and parents.

 Throughout the project, researchers use data from Twitter to investigate the types of information parents are giving and receiving on social media, the scientific accuracy of information they share, the distinct topical profiles of parents on Twitter, and how parents feel about the information they are sharing.
 While our initial focus has been on Twitter, we will be expanding our work to include other organic forms of data, including Reddit and Google.

 Self-reported data on parenting can suffer from social desirability bias, as parents aim to present ideal versions of their parenting to researchers.
 Data from social media, by contrast, offer a source of information about parents’ interests and behaviors that resembles the objective nature of observations but also reflects the everyday lives of a large (non-representative) number of parents and families.
 In order to learn more about parental values, the research team will collect tweets using phrases related to “good parent” and “bad parent” and use topic models to evaluate trends.
 The researchers will also compare how these trends differ when users discuss “good moms” compared to “good dads.”

 In March 2020, the novel SARS-CoV-2 virus created both a public health crisis as well as an education crisis.